 You want to make a decision?
 Your brain has already made it.

-Scientists measuring brain activity have found that when a person makes a conscious decision, the person's brain made the choice seconds prior to the person's awareness of making the decision.
-Scientists can watch on monitors the decision about to be made, and can therefore predict what the person's choice will be before he/she is aware of consciously making the choice.
+Scientists measuring brain activity have found that when a person makes a conscious decision, the person's brain makes the choice seconds before the person's awareness of making the decision.
+Scientists can monitor the decision that's about to be made and predict the person's choice before he/she is aware of consciously making the choice.
 This is eerily close to mind-reading in advance.

 Imagine engaging in a battle where the enemy knows your every action before you do.